House of Fabergé: Carl Fabergé

 Carl Fabergé was educated at the Gymnasium of St Anne's.
 This was a fashionable establishment for the sons of the affluent middle classes and the lower echelons of the nobility, indicating the success of his father's business.
 Gustav Fabergé retired to Dresden in 1860, leaving the firm in the hands of managers outside of the Fabergé family while his son continued his education.
 The young Carl undertook a business course at the Dresden Handelsschule (trade school).
 Carl was sent to England to learn English, and he continued with his Grand Tour of Europe.
 He received tuition from respected goldsmiths in Frankfurt, France and England, attended a course at Schloss's Commercial College in Paris, and viewed the objects in the galleries of Europe's leading museums.
 He was also apprenticed by the jeweler Josef Friedman of Frankfurt-am-Main.

 Carl returned to Saint Petersburg in 1864 and entered his father's firm.
 Although Carl was just 18 years old, he continued with his education and was tutored by Hiskias Pendin, the manager of the firm.
 He took over his father's firm in 1872.
 (Note: The year 1870 is also widely but erroneously quoted.)
 In 1881, the firm moved to larger street-level premises at Bolshaya Morskaya.
 Following Pendin's death in 1882, Carl was the acknowledged head of the firm.
 Three other significant events happened that year.
 He was awarded the title of Master Goldsmith.
 Agathon Fabergé, his younger brother by 16 years, joined the business.
 While Agathon's education was restricted to Dresden, he was noted as a talented designer who provided the business with fresh impetus, until his death 13 years later.

+The Danish Palaces egg is a Tsar Imperial Fabergé egg, one of a series of jewelled eggs made under the supervision of Peter Carl Fabergé.
+It had a fold out frame with six Danish palaces and one Russian palace depicted.